 – Nasal obstruction due to a deviated septum, allergies, or sinus problems

-Thousands of patients benefit from this simple yet effective therapy and it is recognized by specialists as a discreet and comfortable oral appliance.
+Thousands of patients have benefitted from a simple yet effective therapy provided by our sleep apnea dentist in San Diego.
+The device fabricated for our patients is recognized by specialists as a discreet and comfortable oral appliance.

 How it works:

-The Narval CC™ retains the mandible – lower jaw – in a forward position which brings forward the base of the tongue and increases the space behind the tongue.
+The Mandibular Advancement device (MAD) holds the mandible (the lower jaw) in a forward position, bringing the base of the tongue forward and increasing the space behind the tongue.

-- It reduces the risk of obstruction or collapse of the airway, and decreases the frequency of apneas or hypopneas which lead to sleep fragmentation.
+– It reduces the risk of obstruction (collapse of the airway) and decreases the frequency of apneas or hypopneas, which leads to sleep fragmentation.

-- The speed at which the air is inhaled decreases, reducing the snoring that is caused by the vibration of soft tissues in the throat.
+– The speed at which the air is inhaled decreases, reducing the snoring caused by the vibration of soft tissues in the throat.